cypress-io/cypress-documentation/content/api/commands/origin.md

 - It overrides
   the [`Cypress.Cookies.preserveOnce()`](/api/cypress-api/cookies#Preserve-Once) and
   [`Cypress.Cookies.defaults()`](/api/cypress-api/cookies#Defaults) methods.
-- Cross-domain requests will no longer fail immediately, but instead, time out based on [`pageLoadTimeout`](/guides/references/configuration#Timeouts).
+- Cross-origin requests will no longer fail immediately, but instead, time out based on [`pageLoadTimeout`](/guides/references/configuration#Timeouts).
 - Tests will no longer wait on page loads before moving on to the next test.